Hookkid/oX/README.md

 oX is a React boilerplate.
 =====================

 This is the client side.
-Server side repository is at XXX.
+Server side repository is [here](https://github.com/Hookkid/oXserver "oXserver").

-In the effort to create a development environment that can be quickly initiated and at the same time have cutting-edge DOM manipulator, state management and NO-SQL db, I am building this tool.
+In an effort to create a development environment that can be quickly initiated and at the same time have cutting-edge DOM manipulator, state management and NO-SQL db, I am building this tool.

 It is already functioning as intended although there are imminent upgrades coming.